WARNING - Unscrupulous Agencies (Rogue Traders)

 Such is the ABI kite mark of accreditation that many rogue agencies abuse the privilege by claiming membership or deceptive reference to the ABI to hoodwink potential clients to interact with them.
 This deception does not usually end well for the client!

-Whilst many ABI members do not appear in the ABI directory their membership can be quickly verified by an email to Secretariat@theABI.org.uk or a telephone call to the ABI office +44 20 8191 7500.
+Whilst many ABI members do not appear in the ABI directory or Register of Provisional members, their membership can be quickly verified by an email to Secretariat@theABI.org.uk or a telephone call to the ABI office +44 20 8191 7500.
 Even if your chosen PI service provider does not claim affiliation to the ABI please feel free to check with us first.

 In most US states the activity of investigation is licensed and so the culprits find it more difficult to operate their scams and when they do they can be easily exposed.
 See example article click here.